matthewliuswims/name-keeper/README.md

 5) if a user logs in again, they have the option to turn off help if they want it.
 6) flashcard mode?
 7) search uses fuzzy search
+8) allow user to edit they long-press (or swipe)..fotced touch on the box (gives them edit+delete) options

 ***avoid pronouns